jump-dev/JuMP.jl/docs/src/solutions.md

 When the model you input is infeasible, some solvers can help you find the cause of this infeasibility by offering a conflict, i.e., a subset of the constraints that create this infeasibility.
+Depending on the solver, this can also be called an IIS (irreducible inconsistent subsystem).

 The function [`compute_conflict!`](@ref) is used to trigger the computation of a conflict.
 Once this process is finished, the attribute